Jakobovski/free-spoken-digit-dataset/README.md

 Example: `7_jackson_32.wav`

 ### Contributions
 Please contribute your homemade recordings.
-All recordings should be 8kHz `wav ` files and be trimmed to have minimal silence.
+All recordings should be mono 8kHz `wav ` files and be trimmed to have minimal silence.
 Don't forget to update `metadata.py` with the speaker meta-data.

 To add your data, follow the recording instructions in `acquire_data/say_numbers_prompt.py` and then run `split_and_label_numbers.py` to make your files.